Peakboard/peakboard.github.io/content/_misc/06-en-version-history.md

 * List View revised and controls and functions added
 * Tile View revised and controls and functions added
 * Excel files no longer need to be closed
-* Default for dataflows set to "Reload when source is updated."
+* Default for Dataflows set to "Reload when source is updated."
 * OPC UA allows the recognition of server certificates
 * Fix for displaying dialogs
 * Fix for update (x had the same function as YES)
 * Fix in LUA for using SQL connections